 I also start shopping at the Dollar store or discount store for small versions of common food items.
 As we are going to be eating breakfast and dinner in our room (this is tip #4) the nonperishable food items you only will use a little of, can be very pricey on the Island.

 A small bottle of ketchup for the microwave chicken nuggets, that you thought you were saving on instead of purchasing at the poolside snack bar, will cost you over $4.00.
 At the Dollar store it is, you guessed it, $1 dollar.
-This is the same for mustard, mayonnaise, salt and pepper shakers, vegetable oil, vegetable spray, foil, baggies, and cheap food containers for left over.
+This is the same for mustard, mayonnaise, salt and pepper shakers, vegetable oil, vegetable spray, foil, baggies, and cheap food containers for leftover.

-Make Dinner In Your Hotel Room
+Make Dinner In Your Hotel Room!

 Having a hotel room with a kitchen or even a kitchenette will help you save hundreds of dollars on your Beach Vacation.
 We have been so blessed with the Disney Vacation Club Membership that we always have a small kitchenette or a full kitchen depending on the room size.
-Even when I only had a small refrigerator, a small microwave and a little bit of counter space in the smallest rooms I made breakfast and dinner for our family.
+Even when I only had a small refrigerator, a small microwave, and a little bit of counter space in the smallest rooms I made breakfast and dinner for our family.

 As our family has grown up and we have added spouses we have booked larger rooms that have a full kitchen which had made meal planning and preparation easier.
 But even in that small kitchenette I cooked in an electric skillet and made our dinners.

 Breakfast is the easiest as cereal, toast, pop tarts, instant oatmeal, bagels, and muffins are easy to make and serve.
-When the kids were very little it was baby food, then as toddlers it was cereal and one year our son saw at a discount store for $10.00 a Mickey Mouse Waffle maker.
-One year we ordered breakfast on our last day when all the food was gone and they had waffles in the shape of Mickeys head.
+When the kids were very little it was baby food, then as toddlers it was cereal and one year our son saw at a discount store for $10.00 a Mickey Mouse Waffle Maker.
+One year we ordered breakfast on our last day when all the food was gone and they had waffles in the shape of Mickey’s head.
 When Joey pointed out the waffle maker I grabbed it up and we have been making Mickey waffles in our room ever since.

 Dinner is a little more complicated but with planning and my electric appliances, I have been able to make a wholesome dinner each night.
 I also do not spend my whole afternoon in the kitchen.
 On our first trips, I would take an electric skillet.
 A few years later I took my slow cooker.
 Now, we do not go on a road trip vacation without my Electric Pressure Cooker.

 We make a trip to the grocery store when we get on the Island and one trip to Sam’s Club.
 I have the dinners all planned out so that I can buy the staples at home and bring them (see Saving Tip #3).
 Now that my children are older they help prepare a salad with each pressure cooker dinner.
 This way we save time and money.

 Instead of splurging on a dinner out which for 7 of us is very pricey, we let everyone eat at the pool.
-The Hilton Head Island resort has two pools and two quick serve restaurant.
-The food is moderate price and lets everyone have one meal eat out a day.
+The Hilton Head Island resort has two pools and two quick serve restaurants.
+The food is moderately priced and lets everyone have one meal eat out a day.

 ~ Have a Great Beach Vacation ~ Susan